-Burning sage — also known as smudging — is an ancient spiritual ritual.
+Burning sage (and other herbs)— also known as smudging — is an ancient spiritual ritual.
 The practice of burning sage is sacred in many Indigenous communities and deserves to be respected.
 It’s something we should always do with intention, reverence, and deep gratitude to those who did it before us.

 Smudging has long been used to connect to the spiritual realm or enhance intuition.

 For healers and light workers in traditional cultures, burning sage is used to achieve a healing state — or to solve or reflect upon spiritual dilemmas.
 Smudging is also used as a ritual tool to rid yourself — or your sacred space — of negativity.
 This includes past traumas, bad experiences, or negative energies from others.
 As you learn more about different types of sage, you will also learn that each type hones in on a different spiritual practice.

 But let’s discuss how to properly burn sage so that you aren’t just burning and waving it around your house with no understanding of why you’re doing so!

 Before burning sage, please open your windows.
 If we are burning sage to rid our sacred space of negative energy, how will the negative energy remove itself?
 Don’t trap the smoke ⎯ release it.

 Next up; before lighting your sage, be sure to set intentions.
 As being intentional is one of the core parts of smudging it is important to think about what your purpose is for participating in a smudging ritual.

 Some things to think about before beginning your practice:

 - What is the purpose of your smudging ritual?